Skip to content

 • All examples/tests now import fortress_rollback; mirror that pattern in your code.

-• New in Unreleased: runtime input-delay adjustment (set_input_delay/input_delay), opt-in graceful peer drop (DisconnectBehavior::ContinueWithout, with_disconnect_behavior), and explicit graceful removal (remove_player); exhaustive matches on FortressEvent, InvalidRequestKind, and InternalErrorKind need new arms — see Unreleased section.
+• New in Unreleased: runtime input-delay adjustment (set_input_delay/input_delay), opt-in graceful peer drop (DisconnectBehavior::ContinueWithout, with_disconnect_behavior), explicit graceful removal (remove_player), and fail-closed redundant spectator divergence; exhaustive matches on FortressEvent, FortressError, InvalidRequestKind, InternalErrorKind, SerializationErrorKind, RleDecodeReason, and DeltaDecodeReason need new arms — see Unreleased section.

 Dependency Changes